kikko-land/kikko/packages/kikko-doc/docs/buildingSql/raw.md

 # Raw

-The idea is taken from [sql-template-tag](https://github.com/blakeembrey/sql-template-tag), big thanks to the author!
+The idea taken from [sql-template-tag](https://github.com/blakeembrey/sql-template-tag), big thanks to the author!
 It uses the power of ES2015 tagged template string for preparing SQL statements.
 Actually the whole query builder build on top of the `@kikko-land/sql`.

 When you using raw queries, you need to follow one rule to keep your queries reactive:

 :::info
-Always use `sql.table('tableName')` when you reference to the table in the query.
+Always use `sql.table('tableName')` or ``` sql.table`tableName` ``` when you reference to the table in the query.
 It allows to keep your queries reactive.

 ```typescript
 import { sql } from "@kikko-land/boono-sql";